space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

   Version: "foobar" # Version string to use.
 ```

 The watchdog will automatically host client binaries.
 Where does it pull them from?
 The `binaries/` folder in your server instance folder!
-Note that for this to work, the watchdog HAS to be publically accessible via `BaseUrl` in the config file.
+Note that for this to work, the watchdog HAS to be publicly accessible via `BaseUrl` in the config file.

 You can edit the `Version:` specified in the config to tell the launcher that it should update the game next time you connect.

 You will have to manually move files around and extract the server binaries.

 #### 3. Git

 This provider has 3 options available

-- BaseUrl: This is the url for the repo, i.e. https://github.com/space-wizards/space-station-14
+- BaseUrl: This is the url for the repository, i.e. https://github.com/space-wizards/space-station-14
-- Branch: The branch to checkout from the repo.
+- Branch: The branch to checkout from the repository.
 This defaults to master
 - HybridACZ: `true` or `false`.
 You most likely want to keep this `true`

 #### 4. Manifest

 TBC

 #### Custom Auto Updates